After separating from your partner, you might not see your child often – for example, one or two weekends a month or just in the school holidays.

 When you’re with your child, try to be hands on with meals, playtime, homework, school drop-off and so on.

-It’s also important to spend some time alone with your child when he’s at your house, chatting and catching up on what he’s been doing, talking over any worries, reading books, cooking together or just having fun playing games.
+It’s also important to spend some time alone with your child when he’s at your house, catching up on what he’s been doing, talking over any worries, reading books, cooking together or just having fun playing games.

 This way, when your child leaves, she’ll feel that she’s had some real contact with you and that she matters to you.